CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 #### Sideboard

 The sideboard contains an additional 8 marshalling points of resources.
 They work well coming into the deck for the second deck cycle.
-If your copmanies are in good shape tactically, tap Indur to bring some of them in sooner.
+If your companies are in good shape tactically, tap Indur to bring some of them in sooner.

 ## SYMBOL KEY